loftywaif002/popular-movies-app-part-1/README.md

 ### Getting Started

 App uses The Movie Database API.
 You have to enter your API key in order to run the app.
-You can create your own one very easy! https://www.themoviedb.org/account/signup?language=en-EN.
-When you get it, just set it here:  "popular-movies-app/gradle.properties"
+To create Api key, signup here. https://www.themoviedb.org/account/signup?language=en-EN.
+Just set api key inside:  "local.properties" file.